 Panda and Penguin are two major search algorithm updates that have been implemented by the supreme leaders of search engine metaphysics (unofficial title) at Google HQ.

-They’re part of the reason that many skilled SEO’s have pulled their hairs out and signed up for a free trial of Headspace.
+They’re part of the reason that many a skilled SEO expert has pulled their hairs out and signed up for a free trial of Headspace.

 Whenever a new update gets implemented into Google’s holy algorithm, we get a large influx of marketing managers and business owners interested in an SEO audit after noticing that their site’s ranking has fallen below their competitors.